Our Beautiful Land

-Nain is located in the most northern settlement in Newfoundland and Labrador and is part of Nunatsiavut - the Inuit Land Claims area of our province.
-Nain is a remote community nestled between Nain Hill and Mount Sophie.
-Our community is accessible by air or sea and is located approximately 370km from Happy Valley-Goose Bay.
-Nain has a population of approximately 1200 people, most of whom are Inuit decent.
+Nain is the most northerly settlement in Newfoundland and Labrador and is the administrative capital of Nunatsiavut - the Inuit Land Claim area of our province.
+Nain is a remote community nestled between Nain Hill to the north and Mount Sophie to the south.
+Nain is accessible by air or sea and is located approximately 370 km from Happy Valley-Goose Bay.
+Nain has a population of approximately 1200 people, most of whom are of Inuit descent.

 What to Expect

 Nain is accessible by sea from approximately July-December depending on the ice conditions.
 The MV Kamutik W is a roll on-roll off passenger/freight service that departs Happy-Valley Goose Bay on a weekly basis.
 The schedule is subject to change due to weather conditions.
 Visit Nunatsiavut Marine for more information.

 Nain is accessible by air all year round.
 Air service is provided by Air Borealis.
 Passenger flights departure daily from Happy Valley-Goose Bay if the weather permits.
 When traveling to Nain, book your ticket via telephone and ask the agent about the teacher discount code.
 Visit Air Borealis for more information.

 In the community of Nain there are unpaved roads and once the ferry service stops running roads become snowed in.
 From approximately January to May the only mode of transportation is a snowmobile.
 Once the snow melts, community members use automobiles, ATVs, dirt bikes, side-by-sides and bicycles.